lumina-desktop/lumina-docs/lumina.rst

   file will actually get deleted permanently.
 Note that anything that exists in the users Desktop folder (:file:`~/Desktop`) is automatically treated as a favorite.

-* **System Applications:** the white and blue gear icon lets the user browse all the applications currently registered on the system.
+* **Applications:** the white and blue gear icon lets the user browse all the applications currently registered on the system.
 By default, applications are listed alphabetically, but the list can be narrowed down by category using the drop-down list at the top of the tab.
 If you are running PC-BSD® or another operating system that has a pre-defined application store, you will also have a shortcut at the top of the tab which will open up that application store.
 On a PC-BSD® system, the shortcut is to AppCafe®.
 Any application that is not currently marked as a favorite has a "star" button on the right side of the entry.
 This allows